The 5 Wettest Places On Earth

 Geographic Location

-Cherrapunji, also known by its historical name Sohra, is perched on the southern edge of the Shillong Plateau in northeastern India.
-This location is impacted by saturated monsoon air, which, when forced up the steep slopes of the plateau, cools rapidly, releasing significant rainfall.
-This geographical setup contributes to Cherrapunji’s being one of the places with the highest average annual precipitation levels in the world, around 450 inches.
+Cherrapunji is also known by its historical name Sobha.
+It sits on the southern edge of the Shillong Plateau in northeastern India.
+This location is impacted by saturated monsoon air.
+As the air is forced up the steep slopes of the plateau, it cools rapidly and releases significant rainfall.
+This geographical setup makes Cherrapunji one of the places with the highest average annual precipitation levels in the world.
+It receives around 450 inches of rain annually.
 Fun fact: Cherrapunji translates to “land of oranges.”

 Impact on Local Life

 The intense and frequent rainfall shapes every aspect of life in Cherrapunji.
-Agricultural practices are particularly affected; during the peak monsoon months, farming becomes nearly impossible due to the relentless rain, which can damage crops.
+Agricultural practices are particularly affected.
+During the peak monsoon months, farming becomes nearly impossible.
+The relentless rain can damage crops, too.
 Locals often use this time for indoor activities or preparing for the less rainy seasons.
-The community also has a strong sense of mutual care and aid; for instance, villagers come together to help re-thatch roofs with fresh materials collected from nearby forests, ensuring everyone is ready for the monsoon.
+The community also has a strong sense of mutual care and aid.
+Villagers help each other by re-thatching roofs with fresh materials collected from nearby forests.
+This ensures everyone is ready for the monsoon.

 Interesting Facts

-Cherrapunji holds records not just for its annual rainfall but also for having the highest recorded rainfall in a single year and the greatest in one month back in the 19th century.
-Despite these extremes, it remains a popular tourist destination, famed for its stunning waterfalls like Nohkalikai Falls, which is one of the highest in India.
+Cherrapunji holds records not just for its annual rainfall.
+It also has the highest recorded rainfall in a single year.
+Also, it recorded the greatest rainfall in one month back in the 19th century.
+Despite these extremes, it remains a popular tourist destination.
+It is famed for its stunning waterfalls like Nohkalikai Falls.
+This waterfall is one of the highest in India.
 It also has unique living root bridges crafted from the roots of the Indian rubber tree.
 These bridges are an example of the ingenuity of the Khasi people, who have adapted ingeniously to their environment.

 3. Debundscha, Cameroon